 Michael Rowland has served multiple terms as a Commissioner for the Sebastian Inlet District, starting with his election in 1992 by voters within the district’s boundaries for a four-year term to fill Seat 3, Brevard County.
 In 2004, Commissioner Rowland was appointed by Governor Jeb Bush to fill a seat that was vacated and served for approximately 6 months to finish out the specified term.
-He opted to run for election again in 2012 and 2016, and currently serves as Vice Chairman.
+He opted to run for election again in 2012 and 2016 and currently serves as Vice Chairman.
 This is Commissioner Rowland's third consecutive term.

 Michael is an avid sport fisherman, scuba diver and captain, with a 100-ton U.S. Coast Guard Masters License.
 He is a member of the Florida Sport Fishing Association (FSFA) and the Ft.
 Pierce Fishing Club.
 A native Floridian, Michael has lived on the shores of the Indian River for the last 35 years and is deeply committed to preserving our natural resources.